Want to know a great way to increase your own blog’s visibility, backlinks, branding and traffic?

 And, “The second benefit of commenting is the near and long term traffic you drive through comments.
 Folks find me through in-depth comments I leave on top shelf blogs, whether they happened upon an oldie but goodie comment or a newer, fresh comment I published.
 Good technique for driving steady blog traffic.”

-Tips For Writing Good Comments
+Tips For Writing Great Blog Comments

 - Write with passion and enthusiasm.
 This will add conviction to your comment.

 - Disagree occasionally – if you can do so constructively of course, but be polite!